axelhahn/cronwrapper/readme.md

 * How do you check if a job was successful?
 Just trust them?
 Watching each log?
 On each of your systems?
 * How do you detect if the last job execution was successful but does not run anymore?

-My simple approach: By simply adding a wrapper in front of your current command breaks tons of limits!
+My simple approach:

+By just adding a wrapper in front of your current command breaks tons of limits!
 Suddenly a simple action opens so many possibilities.

 This repository contains scripts and helpers for local cronjobs